ln-komandur/linux-utils/Readme.md

 ## Create common mount points for partitions commonly accessed by all users and include them in fstab.

-This will help in avoiding warnings in `journalctl -u udisks2` whenever a super user who mounted these partitions re-boots as these warning rould appear as the boot process tries to re-mount those partition with the <username> in their path and it cannot do it as the user is not logged in yet.
-This warning will look like `udisksd[695]: mountpoint /media/<username>/<partition-name> is invalid, cannot recover the canonical path`
+This will help prevent `journalctl -u udisks2` warnings from appearing anytime a super user who mounted these partitions reboots, as the boot process would try to re-mount those partitions using the super user's paths but be unable to do so because the user is not logged in at that time.
+This warning will look like `udisksd[695]: mountpoint /media/<super-user-name>/<partition-name> is invalid, cannot recover the canonical path`

 `sudo mkdir /media/all-users-<partition-name>` creates a common mount point for all users